SomeshTalligeriDEV/Arise-X1/README.md

 ---

-Built for the hackathon · Designed for the world
+Built for the hackathon.
+Designed for the world.

 ## Screenshots